FabianGD/PlasmonicMEEP/ResearchProject_ideas.md

 Ideas:

-- Two "wires" besides each other.
+- Two "wires" or "slabs" besides each other.
 This should simulate a micro- or nanocavity.
 - Two triangles |> <| or <| |> facing.
 - Put a sphere on a "surface", such as a slab of material.

+**Tip:** You can "build" a full simulation object from the parameters you compute and then use the `mp.Simulation.plot2D()` method to get a nice visualisation of your simulation setup including geometries, PMLs and monitors.
+Thats usually very helpful if you're building your simulation step by step.

 ### Calculate transmission and reflection spectra